scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-content/index.md

 ## Each form question has costs

 Only ask for information that is needed for your service because each question has a cost.
 A financial cost is incurred by the organisation publishing the form, who must process and store the answers.
-A time and cognitive cost is passed on to users for every extra question they have to complete.
+A time cost and a cognitive cost is passed on to users for every extra question they have to complete.

 ## Clearly explain why you're asking for sensitive information